intelliconnect/code-repository-monitor-mspowerplatform/README.md

-**GitHub Commit Alert – Installation Guide and Manual**
+**GitHub Code Repository Monitor Using PowerAutomate – Installation Guide and Manual**

-This utility is to get recurring alerts for GitHub repository's commits.
-There are times when one forgets to commit the code or skips it, in that case, this alert or reminder helps.
-This utility is developed on Power Automate.
+This utility provides recurring alerts for commits to a GitHub repository.
+It serves as a reminder for instances when a commit might be forgotten or overlooked, helping to ensure that code changes are consistently recorded.
+This utility is developed using Power Automate.

-**Why is Power Automate used?**
+**Why Use Power Automate?**

-As a company, we use office 365 applications and services for most of our communications.
-Power Automate is in office 365, hence, no third-party application is required.
-Power Automate offers over a thousand connectors and actions.
-We are using a few such as HTTP, to call Rest API of GitHub and Share point's action to Get Items from a list.
-It requires a Power Automate Premium license to use HTTP actions.
+Many companies rely on Office 365 applications and services for internal communication and collaboration.
+Power Automate, integrated within Office 365 Suite, eliminates the need for third-party applications.
+It offers over a thousand connectors and actions.
+For this utility, we utilize connectors such as HTTP to call GitHub's REST API and SharePoint actions to retrieve items from a list and MS Teams to communicate with programmers and stakeholders.
+Note that a Power Automate Premium license is required to use HTTP actions.

-**How does the Scheduled Flow work to give alerts?**
+**How Does the Scheduled Flow Provide Alerts?**

-The Scheduled Flow is recurring flow in Power Automate, it can be scheduled at any time of the day or how many times a day too.
-The flow first gets the repository list from Share Point.
-Based on the repository names, it runs a loop to get the commits.
-The condition checks if there are no commits of today and posts a message in teams!
+The Scheduled Flow is a recurring flow in Power Automate that can be scheduled to run at any desired time or frequency throughout the day.
+The flow first retrieves the repository list from SharePoint.
+Based on the repository names, it then iterates through each to check for commits.
+If no commits are found for the day, it posts a message to MS Teams.

-**How to install it on your machine?**
+**How to install this application?**

 **Pre-requisite:** Power Automate License